rppicomidi/ideacentreStick300-T100TA-linux/README.md

 Ubuntu 20.04LTS for the T100HA](https://askubuntu.com/questions/1395617/no-sound-on-asus-transformer-t100ha)
 but I never tried it for the T100TA.
 I found some workarounds that allowed me to get reliable audio from the T100TA, but my project needed the on-board audio to work:
-  - Audio over HDMI works fine (but see the issues I had with HDMI).
-However, my home theater receivers requires that the TV is turned on for it to extract audio from HDMI, and my application required it to work when the TV was off, too.
+  - Audio over HDMI works fine if the T100TA HDMI is connected directly to a TV or to a home theatre receiver.
+However, my home theater receiver requires that the TV is turned on for it to extract audio from HDMI, and my application required audio to work when the TV was off, too.
+If you decide to hook an external TV or monitor to the T100TA, there are additional issues (see next major bullet).
   - Audio from a USB audio adapter also works fine either through the keyboard's USB host or through the microUSB charging port with an OTG adapter.
 My project required the T100TA to hang from the wall with no keyboard attached so that ruled out the USB host, and it required it to always be powered from external power, which ruled out the OTG port (none of the OTG hubs I tried would reliably charge the T100TA and work as a hub at the same time).
   - I didn't try Bluetooth audio.
 That might work but my project required a wired connection to my home theater receiver.

-- With an external HDMI monitor connected, the T100TA LCD is off.
+- If an external HDMI monitor connected to the T100TA during T100TA boot, the T100TA starts up with the LCD is off.
 If you turn it on using the Screen settings or the F8 function key, the touchscreen touch points are wrong.
 I fixed it with this script that I set up to run at startup.
 The comments in the script explains what it is doing.
 See the man pages for `xrandr` and `xinput` if you need more information about what those commands do.
 This file is saved separately in this project as `fix-lcd-with-hdmi.sh`.

 ```